Debt problems come in all shapes and sizes. So do personal relationships. And debt management plans (DMPs) are very

 What about my partner’s credit rating?

 Your partner’s credit score will be damaged by your DMP if you have a financial link:

 - a joint bank account;

 - a joint loan or mortgage (NB having a second card on your partner’s credit card account isn’t a financial link); or

 - your partner has guaranteed a loan you have.

 When you are in a DMP, it is still possible for a creditor to take you to court for a CCJ and then get a “charge” over your house.

 This is slightly more likely to occur if you owe a lot to a creditor and you are making low payments to your DMP for a long while.
 If your DMP seems likely to be very long-term and you have equity, then it would be a good idea to look at other possible debt solutions instead.

 I’m moving in with my partner, what happens to my DMP?

-But I wouldn’t rush into doing this – give it a few months so you know this is the right move for you, so you have a good feel for the costs of living together and you are both happy with how much you are each paying towards the bills.
-Then look at how your DMP should be changed.
+But I wouldn’t rush into doing this – give it a few months so you know this is the right move for you.
+Then you will also have a good feel for the costs of living together and you are both happy with how much you are each paying towards the bills.
+At that point you can look at how your DMP should be changed.

 Sometimes your expenses will increase – if you had been living with your parents for free, or if your new partner is going to be losing a lot of benefits when you move in.